Akaflieg-Freiburg/enroute/src/README.md

 - An instance of the class Clock, under the name "clock".
 This class provides time information, computation and description.

 - An instance of the class Weather::DownloadManager, under the name "weatherDownloadManager".
 This class provides weather info.

-- An instance of the class Navigation::Navigator, under the name "navigator".
-This class provides navigation info.